sseefried/docker-epidemic-build-env/README.md

 Follow the instruction in the `README.md` [here](https://github.com/sseefried/docker-build-ghc-android).

-Once you done that you'll need to tag the resulting image as `sseefried/debian-wheezy-ghc-android` locally to build the image this `Dockerfile` specifies.
+Once you've done that you'll need to tag the resulting image as `sseefried/debian-wheezy-ghc-android` locally to build the image this `Dockerfile` specifies.

 ### Build with Docker